-The coast offers a remarkable range of healthy, gourmet wild foods to foragers.
+The coast offers a remarkable range and abundance of healthy, gourmet wild foods to foragers.
 Succulent plants of the salt marsh, maritime herbs and tasty, nutritious seaweeds are in plentiful supply in June.
 Hedgerow plants grow bigger and tastier.
 This course is designed to help you make the most of them all.
 Both novice and more experienced foragers will find this an inspiring, fun, informative and a truly memorable afternoon connecting with nature in a beautiful location.
 There will be treats and tasters throughout.
 Wellies are essential.

 Over the course of the walk, you will receive expert tuition on how to find, identify, mindfully harvest, preserve, cook and enjoy 30+ wild edibles.

 As with all Galloway Wild Foods events, this walk is guided by Mark Williams who has been teaching about foraging for over 25 years.

 Time/Date: Saturday, 23rd June, 12.30pm – 5.00pm.
 The walk is timed for a low tide to maximise our encounters with seaweed.

 Meeting Place: Garlieston Sea Front.
 See map in tab.
 Postcode DG8 8BA will get you to the sea front.
 Then turn Left and drive North for 200 metres until you see a small parking area on the Right by the sea wall.

 Expect: About 1.5 miles of gentle walking over mixed coastal terrain.
 The route is suitable for anyone of moderate fitness who is comfortable moving over rocky foreshore, slippery rocks and muddy sand flats.